rahmanMo/MCEG-GUI/README.md

-# CsvGen (1.7)
+# CsvGen (2.0.0)

 This project is a helper app for MCEG (Movement Control Event Generator).
-Use this app to rapidly create csv file with test data for automation script to consume via Jenkins as well as view flight data of current day to help testers.
+Use this app to rapidly create csv file with test data for automation script to consume via Jenkins as well as view flight data of 8 days to help testers.
 ## Prerequisite ()
 1. Node >= 8.11.1
 2. Python >= 3.6.2